-These contracts insure events associated with human life (for example, death or survival) over a long duration.
-Premiums are recognised as revenue when they become payable by the contract holder.
-Premiums are shown before deduction of commission.
-Benefits are recognised as an expense when they are incurred.
-A liability for contractual benefits that are expected to be incurred in the future is recorded when the premiums are recognised.
-The liability is actuarially determined based on assumptions such as mortality, persistency, maintenance expenses and investment income that are established at the time the contract is issued.
+Thesecontractsinsureeventsassociated with humanlife (for example deathor survival) over a long duration.
+Premiums are recognised sevenue when they become payable by the contract holder.
+Premiums are shown before deduction of commission Benefits are recognised as an expense when they are incurred.
+A liability for contractual benefits that are expected to be incurred in the future is recorded when the premiums are recognised The liability is actuarially determine that as sumption such as mortality, persistency maintenance expenses and investment no come that are established the time the contract is issued.
 The change in liabilities are recorded in gross premium on the statement of profit or loss.